nerdylelouch/Keynes-Guessing-Game/README.md

 With the addition of the Streamlit UI (`app.py`), players can now engage in the game interactively on the web.

-## Game Rules
+# Game Rules

-- Players simultaneously guess a number between 0 and 100.
+1. **Initial Scores**: All players start with a score of 0.
-- The target number (`y`) is calculated as 80% of the average of all guesses.
+2. **Guessing**: Each player simultaneously guesses a number between 0 and 100.
-- Players whose guesses are furthest from the target lose a point.
+3. **Target Calculation**: The target number (`y`) is calculated as 80% of the average of all guesses.
-- Players are eliminated when their score reaches a predetermined negative value.
+4. **Losing a Round**: The players whose guesses are furthest from the target lose 1 point.
-- The last player remaining wins the game.
+5. **Elimination**: Players are eliminated when their score reaches the predetermined elimination threshold (e.g., -5).
-- In the Streamlit version, when only 2 players remain, if one guesses 0 and the other guesses 100, the player who guessed 100 wins.
-Otherwise, typical game rules apply.
+6. **Victory**: The last player remaining with a non-negative score is the winner.

 ## Game Theory Concepts